transloadit/uppy/website/src/docs/webcam.md

 Configure the kind of video stream you would like to record.
 Takes an object with properties from the [MediaTrackConstraints][] interface.

-You can specify acceptable ranges for the resolution of the video stream using the [`aspectRatio`][], [`width`][], and [`height`][] properties.
+You can specify acceptable ranges for the resolution of the video stream using the \[`aspectRatio`]\[aspectRatio], \[`width`]\[width], and \[`height`]\[height] properties.
 Each property takes an object with `{ min, ideal, max }` properties.
 For example, use `width: { min: 720, max: 1920, ideal: 1920 }` to allow any width between 720 and 1920 pixels wide, while preferring the highest resolution.

-Devices sometimes have multiple cameras, front and back, for example. [`facingMode`][] lets you specify which should be used:
+Devices sometimes have multiple cameras, front and back, for example. \[`facingMode`]\[facingMode] lets you specify which should be used:

-- `user`: The video source is facing toward the user; this includes, for example, the front-facing camera on a smartphone.
+*   `user`: The video source is facing toward the user; this includes, for example, the front-facing camera on a smartphone.
-- `environment`:  The video source is facing away from the user, thereby viewing their environment.
+*   `environment`:  The video source is facing away from the user, thereby viewing their environment.
 This is the back camera on a smartphone.
-- `left`: The video source is facing toward the user but to their left, such as a camera aimed toward the user but over their left shoulder.
+*   `left`: The video source is facing toward the user but to their left, such as a camera aimed toward the user but over their left shoulder.
-- `right`: The video source is facing toward the user but to their right, such as a camera aimed toward the user but over their right shoulder.
+*   `right`: The video source is facing toward the user but to their right, such as a camera aimed toward the user but over their right shoulder.

 For a full list of available properties, see MDN's [MediaTrackConstraints][] documentation.

 [MediaTrackConstraints]: https://developer.mozilla.org/en-US/docs/Web/API/MediaTrackConstraints#Properties_of_video_tracks

 [`aspectRatio`]: https://developer.mozilla.org/en-US/docs/Web/API/MediaTrackConstraints/aspectRatio

 [`width`]: https://developer.mozilla.org/en-US/docs/Web/API/MediaTrackConstraints/width

 [`height`]: https://developer.mozilla.org/en-US/docs/Web/API/MediaTrackConstraints/height

 [`facingMode`]: https://developer.mozilla.org/en-US/docs/Web/API/MediaTrackConstraints/facingMode

 ### `showVideoSourceDropdown: false`